 Sometimes all that’s needed to spruce up a space is organization.
 This creative way to store fruits and vegetables is inexpensive and attractive.
 It’s also a bonus that this project will free up valuable counter space.

 Find out 10 more things you should never store on the kitchen countertop.

 It goes without saying that a junk drawer goes from being a place for miscellaneous items, to an overflowing space that has more non-essential items in it than ones you actually want to get easy access to.
 Go through your junk drawer quarterly, making sure anything that’s in there is something you truly need.
 The rest you can toss, like extra rubber bands, plastic bags, chopsticks, business cards, and more.

 Here’s more advice on what to toss, according to a professional organizer.

 Pantry Cabinet in a Closet

 Moving some of your bulkier or seldom-used items out of the kitchen and into a nearby pantry can free up a lot of space.
 Look around.
 You may have extra space in a nearby closet or hallway where pantry shelves would fit.
 A pantry could be as simple as adjustable shelves on wall standards or a more elaborate built-in cabinet.
 You can order closet parts like those shown here online at EasyClosets.

 Looking for more inspiration?
-Marvel at these before-and-after shots of impressive home organization makeovers.
+Marvel at these before-and-after transformations on these Netflix home organizing shows.